qgis/QGIS-Documentation/docs/user_manual/style_library/symbol_selector.rst

 * the |checkbox| :guilabel:`Draw effects` button for :ref:`effects rendering
   <draw_effects>`.

+In addition, marker and hashed line sub-types share a common option:

+* :guilabel:`Blank Segments`: allows defining blank sections along a feature when using templated line symbology.
+  The information is stored as a data-defined property (using a data field or an auxiliary storage field).
+  To create a blank segment, click on the desired starting point along the line and click again to define the end of the segment.
+Existing segments can be resized by dragging their start or end points along the line.
+  To remove a segment, select it and press :kbd:`Del`.

 .. note::

  While the description below assumes that the symbol layer type is bound to the